Ketamine May Relieve Depression By Repairing Damaged Brain Circuits

 And that's when the scientists got another surprise.

-After the mice got ketamine, it took less than six hours for the brain circuits damaged by stress started working better.
+After the mice got ketamine, it took less than six hours for the brain circuits damaged by stress to begin working better.
 The mice also stopped acting depressed in this time period.

-But both of these change took place long before the drug was able to restore many synapses.
+But both of these changes took place long before the drug was able to restore many synapses.

 "It wasn't until 12 hours after ketamine treatment that we really saw a big increase in the formation of new connections between neurons," Liston says.